 Web3: Tim Berners-Lee has described the Semantic Web as a component of Web 3.0.
 More on Wikipedia and here.

-Source: BCS, AMP, Google, Wikipedia, NNGroup, Oxford Languages, TechTerms, W3C, HubSpot, Tableau | Updated 4/8/19, 6/30/19, 7/7/19, 7/21/19, 8/21/19, 12/6/19, 2/2020, 6/10, 5/16/21, 1/14/22, 1/21/22.
+Source: BCS, AMP, Google, Wikipedia, NNGroup, Oxford Languages, TechTerms, W3C, HubSpot, Tableau | Updated 4/8/19, 6/30/19, 7/7/19, 7/21/19, 8/21/19, 12/6/19, 2/2020, 6/10, 5/16/21, 1/14/22, 1/21/22, 3/26/23.

 Ali Jaffar has been building dazzling websites and creating amazing online experiences for over a decade.
 His mastery of the latest innovations in web development results in world-class website experiences set apart by show-stopping style and seamless functionality.
-A highly sought-after consultant—and 50-time award-winning storyteller, UX expert, and web developer—Ali lends his talents to build and bolster digital experiences for a wide array of clients, with a keen focus on web design for nonprofit organizations.
-When Ali’s not helping his clients grow or providing pro bono services via his Coding For Causes program, you can find him exploring beautiful open spaces with his dog, working on side projects like the new Good Jobs Guide, or writing pieces about technology and the world on Huge Thinking.
-Follow Ali on Twitter @al1meister or connect with him on LinkedIn.
+A sought-after consultant and 50-time award-winning storyteller, UX expert, and web developer — Ali lends his talents to build and bolster digital experiences for a wide array of clients — with a keen focus on web design for nonprofit organizations, B2B, and government agencies.
+When Ali’s not helping his clients grow or providing pro bono services via his Coding For Causes program, you can find him exploring beautiful open spaces with his dog, working on digital solutions like the Good Jobs Search Engine software, or doing yoga.